oVirt/ovirt-site/source/feature/read-only-disk.html.md

 ##### Templates

 Currently templates will maintain the current disk RO property value with editing option.
 When creating a VM from template, it's disks will inherit the disk RO property value.
-Disks properties can be changed when creating a vm from template as it is
+Disks properties can be changed when creating a vm from template as it is.

 ##### Snapshots